spiral/docs/docs/en/basics/scaffolding.md

 Details below:
 If an array-value consists of more than one sub-values with the same types for keys and sub-values, the scaffolder will try to create a by-key-getter method.
-If a generated key is conflicting with an existing method, by-key-getter will be omitted.
+If a generated key is conflicting with the existing method, by-key-getter will be omitted.

 #### Example with an empty config file